tudat-team/tudatpy/README.md

 `tudatpy` (Python) library.
 Specific indications for documenting `tudat` or `tudapy` are reported in the `tudat-multidoc/README.md` file.

+## Structure of the `tudat-bundle`

+The `tudat-bundle` comprises the following repositories:

+- `tudat`, where the tudat source code is located (this is a separate git repository);
+- `tudatpy`, where the tudatpy binding code is located (this is a separate git repository);
+- `tudat-multidoc`, where the documentation and the system to build the API is located (this is a separate git repository);
+- `cli`, where the Python Command Line Interface scripts to build the API are located;

+In addition, once the project is built, all the build output will be dumped in the `cmake-build-debug` directory, which is not tracked by Git.
+If the API is also built, more untracked directories will appear, but this is explained in the `tudat-multidoc/README.md` file.

 ## Prerequisites

 - [**Windows Users**] Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10))